 The University’s Sexual Orientation Policy, and further information about equality and diversity, can be found in the Equality pages on this website.
 LGBT issues will be included in all equality training and monitoring of complaints of harassment etc. and the results will be published.

-Does Newman University monitor LGBT student data?
+Does Newman University monitor LGBTQ+ student data?

 Newman University does have an optional monitoring question that asks students about their sexual orientation.
-This question is asked to provide information to the University about how we can further improve our services and support to LGBT students and to address any issues in terms of applications from LGBT students and the satisfaction levels of current students (please see the Stonewall guide on why monitoring data is collected for further information).
+This question is asked to provide information to the University about how we can further improve our services and support to LGBTQ+ students and to address any issues in terms of applications from LGBTQ+ students and the satisfaction levels of current students (please see the Stonewall guide on why monitoring data is collected for further information).
 Any personal data collected will be handled and protected in accordance with the Data Protection Act 1998.

 The LGBT Centre provides a wide range of support to the lesbian, gay, bisexual and trans community within Birmingham.
-They offer a range of services including sexual health screening, counseling & psychotherapy, alcohol support and general health and wellbeing support.
+They offer a range of services including sexual health screening, counselling & psychotherapy, alcohol support and general health and wellbeing support.